ranindi7/fed_hackathon_05/PROJECT_DOCUMENTATION.md

 ### Akashdeep Singh:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Was responsible for creating the structure of the webpage and also collectively worked on javascript to generate quote.

 ### Name 3: